hawkgg/yarosvet/wp-content/plugins/cf7-phone-mask-field/readme.txt

 This plugin adds a new field in which you can set the phone number mask or other to Contact Form 7.

-Please notice that Contact Form 7 must be installed and active.
+Please notice that Contact Form 7 (version 5.0.3 or latest) must be installed and active.

 A new field &quot;mask field&quot; will be added to the Contact Form 7 panel buttons.

+Example of shortcode: [mask* your-tel &quot;your_mask&quot;  &quot;Your placeholder&quot;]

 == Installation ==